Teraspark/Pal2EA/README.md

 # Pal2EA

+Character palette compression tool for the Fire Emblem GBA games; to be used with Event Assembler

 Explanation

 the format for this is a # line which marks the start of an entry and holds the informationon what to do with the palette